iechor/docs/content/config/containers/logging/dual-logging.md

   Learn how to read container logs locally when using a third party logging solution.
 keywords: >
-  docker, logging, driver, dual logging, dual logging, cache, ring-buffer, configuration
+  iechor, logging, driver, dual logging, dual logging, cache, ring-buffer, configuration
-title: Use docker logs with remote logging drivers
+title: Use iechor logs with remote logging drivers
 ---

 ## Overview

-You can use the `docker logs` command to read container logs regardless of the configured logging driver or plugin.
-Docker Engine uses the [`local`](local.md) logging driver to act as cache for reading the latest logs of your containers.
+You can use the `iechor logs` command to read container logs regardless of the configured logging driver or plugin. iEchor Engine uses the [`local`](local.md) logging driver to act as cache for reading the latest logs of your containers.
 This is called dual logging.
 By default, the cache has log-file rotation enabled, and is limited to a maximum of 5 files of 20 MB each (before